vladsolovyev/fairseq_summarization/summarization_scripts/README.md

 ### Datasets:
 1. [xl-sum](https://github.com/csebuetnlp/xl-sum)
    - Multilingual abstractive summarization.
 Multilingual monolingual article-summary pairs from BBC in 44 languages.
-   - I use 4 languages for my thesis: English, Spanish, Russian and Gujarati.
-Gujarati is a special case as it is a low-resource as well in the xl-sum dataset as in the pretraining of [mbart](https://arxiv.org/pdf/2001.08210.pdf)
+   - In my thesis, I utilize four languages: English, Spanish, Russian, and Gujarati.
+Gujarati is a special case since it is considered a low-resource language both in the xl-sum dataset and in the pretraining of [mBART](https://arxiv.org/pdf/2001.08210.pdf)
-   - For training, I remove some samples which have very short articles (not more than 20 sentence parts) or very short summaries (not more than 10 sentence parts).
+   - For training, I exclude certain samples that have very short articles (consisting of no more than 20 sentence parts) or very short summaries (consisting of no more than 10 sentence parts).
-   - Original statistic and baselines are provided on the [xl-sum github webpage](https://github.com/csebuetnlp/xl-sum)
+   - Original statistics and baselines are available on the [xl-sum GitHub webpage](https://github.com/csebuetnlp/xl-sum)
-   - Statistic after removing some samples from the training subset: [stat_xlsum.txt](../summarization_datasets/stat_xlsum.txt)
+   - The statistics after removing some samples from the training subset can be found in the file [stat_xlsum.txt](../summarization_datasets/stat_xlsum.txt)
    - [Script for parsing](../summarization_datasets/prepare_data_xlsum.py)
    - [Paper describing the dataset](https://aclanthology.org/2021.findings-acl.413.pdf)
 2. [Wikilingua](https://github.com/esdurmus/Wikilingua)
    - article and summary pairs from [WikiHow](https://www.wikihow.com/Main-Page).
    - Multilingual monolingual and multilingual cross-lingual data in 18 languages.
-   - I use monolingual (english, spanish and russian) and cross-lingual (spanish-english, russian-english and turkish-english) data for experiments.
-Evaluation is done using cross-lingual (spanish-english, russian-english and turkish-english) as in the baseline.
+   - For my experiments, I utilize monolingual data in English, Spanish, and Russian, as well as cross-lingual data pairs such as Spanish-English, Russian-English, and Turkish-English.
+The evaluation is conducted using the same cross-lingual pairs (Spanish-English, Russian-English, and Turkish-English) as used in the baseline.
-   - Baseline and description of the dataset can be found in the [paper](https://arxiv.org/pdf/2010.03093.pdf).
+   - The baseline and a detailed description of the dataset can be found in the [paper](https://arxiv.org/pdf/2010.03093.pdf).
-   - Statistic of the dataset: [stat_wikilingua.txt](../summarization_datasets/stat_wikilingua.txt)
+   - The statistics of the dataset can be found in the file: [stat_wikilingua.txt](../summarization_datasets/stat_wikilingua.txt)
    - [Script for parsing](../summarization_datasets/prepare_data_wikilingua.py)

 ### Experiments

 #### xl-sum

+Research question: How to create monolingual summaries of text in low-resource languages (zero-shot and few-shot), given only monolingual data in other languages and a pretrained mBart model?

-1. en_XX_baseline, es_XX_baseline, ru_RU_baseline, gu_IN_baseline - baseline model trained using monolingual english, spanish, russian and gujarati data together.
+1. en_XX_baseline, es_XX_baseline, ru_RU_baseline, gu_IN_baseline - the baseline model is trained using a combination of monolingual English, Spanish, Russian, and Gujarati data.
 2. en_XX - monolingual model trained and evaluated using only english data.
 3. es_XX_zero, ru_RU_zero, gu_IN_zero - use monolingual english model from the experiment no. 2 and perform zero-shot experiments using test data of spanish, russian and gujarati
 4. es_XX_translated, ru_RU_translated, gu_IN_translated - translate test data of spanish, russian and gujarati into english, create summaries in english using monolingual english model from the experiment no. 2, translate summaries back into spanish, russian and gujarati, and evaluate using test datasets of these languages.